radusbriciu/pcrm-book/README.md

 making it freely available online.
 Hence, you are encouraged to support it by the amount that you feel it is worth to you.

-If you happen to be among top 10 backers by the time the book is made publicly available, you will get three months personal access to an institutional-grade implementation of the framework from this book to really test out your newly acquired knowledge.
+If you happen to be among top 10 contributors by the time the book is made publicly available, you will get three months personal access to an institutional-grade implementation of the framework from this book to really test out your newly acquired knowledge.

-If you are among the top 10 backers or claim one of the campaign backer perks, you can choose to be recognized in the book's preface as someone who has significantly contributed to the creation of this book.
+If you are among the top 10 contributors or claim one of the campaign contributor perks, you can choose to be recognized in the book's preface as someone who has significantly contributed to the creation of this book.

 # License